domricciardiphoto/adv-dev/README.md

-data = where the pricing is coming from<br> data2 = used whem there the link needs to go to MORE THEN ONE PRODUCT OR LANDING PAGE<br> (MUST HAVE CLASS "singlepromo-multi" TO USE DATA2)<br> IF ONLY ONE PRODUCT IS BEING USED REMOVE "singlepromo-multi" or link will come up "unkown"<br>
+data = where the pricing is coming from<br> data2 = used whem there the link needs to go to MORE THEN ONE PRODUCT OR LANDING PAGE<br> (MUST HAVE CLASS "singlepromo-multi" TO USE DATA2)<br> IF ONLY ONE PRODUCT IS BEING USED REMOVE "singlepromo-multi" or link will come up "unknown"<br>

 ```
     <div class="promo_box singlepromo singlepromo-multi videogame" data="FB502SBKL" data2="/browse?Ntt=FB502S*" style="background-image:url(/images/promos/flyer-12-31-17-pg21-hero18.jpg)">